uschmann/go-migrate/README.md

 Configuration is done using OS environment variables.

-**dbmigrate** tries to read a .env file from the current working direcoty when started.
+**dbmigrate** tries to read an .env file from the current working directory when started.

 ```bash
 DB_USER=auschmann